RODI 101 – Where to Begin and What You Need to Know

 Water softener – Hard water passes through the softening system’s resin bed, the calcium and magnesium (hardness) ions are removed through an ion exchange process, and only softened water passes through.
 This will greatly extend the life of your membrane.

 Environment – It is best to store your RODI unit in a climate controlled area that is not exposed to extreme temperatures.
-Extreme low temperatures can actually freeze certain components and case the unit to burst.
+Extreme low temperatures can actually freeze certain components and cause the unit to burst.
 Extreme high temperatures or even direct sunlight can cause bacteria, algae and viruses to grow inside the housings.

 Did you make it through all of that?
 GOOD!
 But this is just the tip of the iceberg when it comes to RODI.
 There are two basic philosophies behind choosing your RODI equipment – Pay a little more upfront and reap long-term savings, or spend a little less upfront and a lot more in the long run.